Mari-8/Life-Route/README.md

 # Project status

-I need to move my focus to the ongoing curriculum, so updates might be slow but I plan on continuing to change and improveme liferoute in the future.
+I need to move my focus to the ongoing curriculum, so updates might be slow but I plan on continuing to change and improve LifeRoute in the future.